danpark487/danpark487.github.io/_posts/2017-02-24-react-modals.md

 Here, we see how the presentational component receives the <strong>showLoginMenu</strong> method.
 We imported the <strong>loadModal</strong> action-creator and will invoke it within the <strong>showLoginMenu</strong> method inside the NavBar Container <strong>with</strong> the LOGIN_MODAL modalType!

 This is very important.
-We are saying that once the button is clicked in our presentational component, it will dispatch the <strong>loadModal</strong> action to the store with the LOGIN_MODAL modalType.
-It will set the store's modalType to `LOGIN_MODAL` and will trigger the ModalContainer to render the LoginModal via `const SpecificModal = MODAL_COMPONENTS[props.modalType]`!
+We are saying that once the button is clicked in our presentational component, it will set the store's modalType to `LOGIN_MODAL` and will trigger the ModalContainer to render the LoginModal via `const SpecificModal = MODAL_COMPONENTS[props.modalType]`!

 Now, if you click on that Login button, you will get your Login Modal popping up on your screen!
 If you click outside the modal or press 'ESC' it exits the modal too!
 Cool!